dhasuda/Bazel-and-K8s/Bazel+K8s_tutorial.md

 Let's talk about our case!

-We used Bazel to describe how the build, run and apply of the CRDs and Docker images would happen.
+We used Bazel to describe how the build, run and apply of the Kubernetes Objects and Docker images would happen.
 With that, with one single command we could:
 - validate all yamls
 - build and push all docker images
-- bind the correct docker image to the CRDs that use them
+- bind the correct docker image to the resources that use them
 - apply the configurations to a Kubernetes cluster

 Much easier to test and evolve the platform!